 LEADING WITH KINDNESS AND HOPE

-Dr. Buzz Inboden set to retire after 27 years of service at WC
+Dr. Buzz Inboden set to retire after 39 years of service

 Widely known as “Dr. Buzz,” Dr. Scott Inboden has been a part of Worthington Christian School since 1994 serving in a variety of roles.
 He began his tenure at WC teaching Bible class to ninth-graders in 1994 in a part-time capacity while serving as a full-time pastor at Grace Brethren Church.
 In 1999, he became a full-time faculty member at WC, and in 2012 he became the grades 9-12 principal.
-After 27 years of selfless, dedicated service to the school, Dr. Buzz is set to retire at the end of this school year.
+After 39 years of selfless, dedicated service to Grace Polaris and Worthington Christian School, Dr. Buzz is set to retire at the end of this school year.

 In a way, Dr. Buzz’s involvement at WC dates back all the way to the mid-1960s when he was just an elementary-aged boy.
 His family began attending Grace Brethren Church that year; he was in fifth grade.
 He recalls that being the time and place that he really saw and experienced “the real thing” in terms of following Jesus.
 He built relationships with mentors and positive influences through Grace.
 One of these mentors was Pastor Jim Custer (lead pastor of Grace from 1968-2009).
 Pastor Custer discipled the teenage Inboden through his high school years.
 Inboden was intentional in building relationships with men like Pastor Custer because even at that young age he was considering a future as a pastor, teacher/coach, or lawyer.
 Pastor Custer kept in touch with Inboden through his undergraduate studies at Williams College, followed by seminary studies with his new bride Debbie at his side.
 Reflecting on the last three decades of work and ministry, Dr. Buzz explains, “I owe nearly everything in the way of opportunity to Pastor Jim [Custer].”